Here are some easy ways to help kids keep learning when school’s not in session.

 Putting together a piece of furniture?
 Let your child help you follow the diagram.
 Did your family get a new device or board game?
 Have your child read the directions, become the expert, and teach the rest of the family.

-Vigorous exercise is critical for the brain’s development.
+Vigorous exercise is critical for your child’s brain development.
 It can be as serious or as silly as your child wants.
 Playing soccer on a team is great.
-So is her own made-up triathlon of Frisbee, hula hooping, and freeze-dancing.
+So is their own made-up triathlon of Frisbee, hula hooping, and freeze-dancing.
 The important thing is for your child to get sweaty for at least 30 minutes every day.
+Check out these age-appropriate PE challenges for ideas.

 Follow a recipe

 Summer is a good time to teach your child a family recipe or try baking something new.
 How many people will be eating it?
 Maybe you’ll want to double the recipe, or cut it in half.
-Let your child do as much of the reading and measuring and mixing as he can.
-If he likes cooking or baking, suggest he keep a recipe journal where he writes out his favorite recipes, including any notes about whether he doubled the recipe and anything to try differently next time.
+Let your child do as much of the reading and measuring and mixing as they can.
+If your child likes cooking or baking, suggest they keep a recipe journal where they write out their favorite recipes, including any notes about whether they doubled the recipe, tried new ingredients, and anything to try differently next time.